raspberrypi/raspiraw/README.md

 	--header0,	-hd0	Write the BRCM header to output file 0

-For high framerate modes writing BRCM header to each files is bottleneck.
+For high framerate modes writing BRCM header to each file is a bottleneck.
 So this option is a replacement for "--header"/"-hd" option.
 Instead of writing header to each frame file, it is written to frame 0 file only.
 Since frame 0 will not be written normally it is a good place.